jsuites/jsuites/README.md

 Highlights
 ---------
-jTools brings the developer many advantages, such as:
+jSuites brings the developer many advantages, such as:

 * Make rich and user-friendly web interfaces and applications
 * You can easily handle complicated data inputs in a way users are used to